laststance/coffee-timer/claudedocs/TEST_PLAN.md

-# Share Timer Test Plan
+# Coffee Timer Test Plan

 _Last updated: 2025-10-08_

 ## 1. Objectives

-- Validate that the Share Timer PWA delivers reliable countdown, notification, and audio playback functionality across supported browsers and devices.
+- Validate that the Coffee Timer PWA delivers reliable countdown, notification, and audio playback functionality across supported browsers and devices.
 - Ensure the newly sourced notification sounds are unique, normalized, and selectable within the app.
 - Provide a repeatable cadence for regression and release testing, including automated and manual coverage.